MightyBunch/MightyRacingMod/README.md

-# MightyRacingMod
+# MightyRacing

 ## Overview

-MightyRacingMod is a Minecraft mod designed to enhance your boat racing experience.
+MightyRacing is a Minecraft mod designed to enhance your boat racing experience.
 It introduces new commands and uses command blocks to manage race tracks.
-With MightyRacingMod, you can easily set up and manage boat races, while the scoreboard feature keeps track of all the important race statistics, displaying a comprehensive raceboard for all drivers.
+With MightyRacing, you can easily set up and manage boat races, while the scoreboard feature keeps track of all the important race statistics, displaying a comprehensive raceboard for all drivers.

 ## Features